lukateg/strength-age/README.md

 DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS):
 -- redesign test results page
--- nakon svega ovoga popravljaj loading... i skeletone -- edit section buttons should have beautifull purple design maybe -- create main page components like main-header and reuse it across the app -- add mobile design to the sections again
+-- edit section buttons should have beautifull purple design maybe -- add mobile design to the sections again
--- write a bit better confirm test modal text
+-- nakon svega ovoga popravljaj loading... i skeletone -- create main page components like main-header and reuse it across the app -- write a bit better confirm test modal text
--- fix test review naming convention
--- fix test review scroll problem
+-- fix test review naming convention by not even adding a name and just using a design you screenshoted -- fix test review scroll problem
--- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe -- change create new class for subscription plan
--- header overlaps the layout on the mobileå
+-- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe -- header overlaps the layout on the mobileå
--- fix test review naming convention by not even adding a name and just using a design you screenshoted

-CAN'T REPRODUCE
+-- fix white mode

+BUGS
+- open class from dashboard and redirect back leads you to classes instead of a dashboard CAN'T REPRODUCE
 -- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson

 PLAN:
--- handle case when LLM is not working handle case when statusText: 'Service Unavailable'
+-- handle case when LLM is not working handle case when statusText: 'Service Unavailable' -- handle all design things and make nice looking UI

 -- Add analytics
 -- implement AI cost monitoring setup
 -- SEO check
--- restyle the and add colors to the app
+-- create nice landing page
 -- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
 -- load testing
+-- check if you need terms and conditions
--- release to prod
+-- check payment subscription to gemini, will it upgrade automatically and everything needed -- release to prod
 -- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2 -- if test is deleted retry button on testReview page should be disabled

 FUTURE FEATURES AND ENHANCMENTS:
+-- add test sharing
 -- add settings page
 - test sharing between users and groups
 - test preview before starting to work on it